 These recycled scenes are interspersed with new scenes of Eric Freeman who plays the brother of the first film’s psycho Robert Brian Wilson as he tells his story to a psychiatrist (James L. Newman).
 You do have to applaud a certain cleverness to this – small inserts have been made to the scenes from the original where the parents are killed and at the orphanage in order to add the brother as a supplementary character in the margins.

 What makes Silent Night, Deadly Night Part 2 such a classic in the bad movie stakes is the hysterical performance from Eric Freeman as this film’s psycho.
 Freeman has clearly been chosen more for the insolent, mean expressions that he is capable of giving than any real acting ability.
 His sneering taunts and the expression of meanness that he manages to put into every line make for a truly hysterical performance.
 Just the way he delivers some of his lines – “Red car.
 Good point!” or “Eat shit” – can be absolutely guaranteed to have you rolling in hysterics.

-The other Silent Night, Deadly Night films are:- Silent Night, Deadly Night 3: You Better Watch Out (1989), Silent Night, Deadly Night 4: The Initiation (1990) and Silent Night, Deadly Night 5: The Toy Maker (1992).
+The other Silent Night, Deadly Night films are:- Silent Night, Deadly Night III: You Better Watch Out (1989) in which Eric Freeman’s character is resurrected (now played by Bill Moseley), Silent Night, Deadly Night 4: The Initiation (1990) and Silent Night, Deadly Night 5: The Toy Maker (1992).
 Silent Night (2012) was a very loose reworking of the original.